-Breakfast and lunch are offered to all students at the following 2022-2023 meal prices:
+Breakfast and lunch are offered to all students at the following 2023-2024 meal prices:

-Breakfast: Paid - \$1.50, Reduced - \$0.40 Lunch: Paid - \$2.50, Reduced - \$0.40
+Breakfast: Paid - \$1.75, Reduced - \$0.40 Lunch: Paid - \$2.75, Reduced - \$0.40

-If a child would like to purchase a second breakfast or lunch, the cost is \$1.50 for breakfast and \$2.50 for lunch.
+If a child would like to purchase a second breakfast or lunch, the cost is \$1.75 for breakfast and \$2.75 for lunch.
 Second meals can be purchased by funding the child's account using www.myschoolbucks.com, cash or check.
+Students may charge up to \$8.00.
+If a student does not bring money, they will be limited to the cheese sandwich meal that includes milk, fruit and vegetable.

 Milk is available with each lunch or breakfast or may be purchased separately for 35 cents.
-A bottle of water or a fountain drink is also included with their meal.
+A fruit or vegetable must be taken with each meal.
+Students must have their ID cards to purchase a lunch to meet USDA regulations.